PW999/home-assistant-ansible/roles/hass/README.md

 # Ansible Role: Grafana

-This role will setup a supervised Home Assistant using the convenience script provided by Home Assistant.
+This role will setup a supervised Home Assistant using packages provided by Home Assistant.
 To installation directory for hass is defined in the hass-srv-dir role.

 ## Requirements

 Python3
+Docker

 ## Role Variables